 Since the number seven holds special meaning at Nauryz, the seven ingredients of nauryz-kozhe are combined and poured into seven bowls which are placed in front of respected older men called aksakals.
 On Nauryz, each person should invite seven guests to his home and visit seven other houses in turn.

 Nauryz isn’t just about the food, however.
 Congratulations of “Koktem tudi!”
 (Spring is born!) are proclaimed, and traditional poets called akins compete in lively competitions.
 Other national contests prominent at Nauryz celebrations in Kazakhstan include kazaksha-gures (national wrestling), a logic game called toguz kumalak and Kazakhstan’s famous horse games, kyz-kuu and bayga.
 Theatrical performances are enacted in city plazas while girls and boys gather together to socialize and play on large log swings called altybakan.

-Nauryz is not only a state holiday in Kazakhstan that is celebrated for three days, but also acknowledged by UN as an International Holiday.
-Nauryz is celebrated in all countries of Central Asia, as well as Georgia, India, Iran, China, Turkey and others.
+Nauryz is not only a 3-day public holiday in Kazakhstan, it is also acknowledged by the UN as an International Holiday.
+Nauryz is celebrated in every country in Central Asia and other countries in the region, including Georgia, India, Iran, China and Turkey.